 Among various side effects of cocaine are headaches, mood problems, convulsions and seizures, cardiovascular problems and heart disease, sexual problems, bowel decay, lung damage, nosebleeds, and smell loss.

 Cocaine develops instant cravings, and the more cocaine you take, your brain keeps adapting to it.
 As a result, to keep up with the same kind of experience every time, you must keep increasing the intake, which poses the greatest danger for addicts as they are sucked into a vortex of deadly addiction that is hard to get rid of.
 What might start as experimenting with cocaine can turn you into a hardcore addict.

 Treatment for cocaine addiction

-Like any other drug rehabilitation programs, you must stay at an inpatient drug rehab in Buffalo to undertake a program that helps recover from the addiction.
+Like any other drug rehabilitation programs, you must stay at an inpatient drug rehab to undertake a program that helps recover from the addiction.
 The program consists of counseling and other therapy carried out by a trained therapist to change your thought process and change your behavior.
 Considering that the level of cocaine addiction can become intense in a short time as it is almost impossible to resist the cravings, outpatient rehab programs do not suit cocaine addicts.